UT-88. Using OS CP/M. Part 2/2.

 1. А!
 LOAD (имя файла, тип) ХХХХ

-This command loads file from a disk to RAM from address ХХХХН > 4000Н.
+This command loads the file from a disk to RAM from address ХХХХН > 4000Н.

-After thet the command shows the end RAM address and amount of sectors that is used by file.
+After that, the command shows the end RAM address and amount of sectors the file uses.

 2. А!
 SAVE (name.ext) ХХХХ YY

-This command loads file from RAM to a disk from address ХХХХН to disk taking YY sectors (if the file has been previously loaded with LOAD command and its size hasn’t been changed, then amount of sectors can be voided).
+This command loads a file from RAM to a disk from address ХХХХН to disk, taking YY sectors (if the file has been previously loaded with the LOAD command and its size hasn’t been changed, then the number of sectors can be voided).